moliver28/research-handbook/content/handbook/engineering/open-source/_index.md

 1. Title the issue - "Business Case: Open Source Sponsorship for Project X"
 1. Fill in the details leveraging the RICE scoring of expected impact of the Open Source Sponsorship, also include the estimated cost of the Sponsorship
 1. As an optional task, you can make a copy of the [Opportunity Canvas template](https://docs.google.com/document/d/1pTEMcwH10xWilQEnVc65oC6PdC3VMjn2XoARfNTaHkc/edit#heading=h.4mt5fmtn0ax4) to further illustrate the impact this sponsorship will have on the business.
 Link in the issue proposal
-1. Tag in the issue the Director of Engineering, Director of Product, Director of Contributor Contributor Success for review and approval
+1. Tag in the issue the Director of Engineering, Director of Product, Director of Contributor Success for review and approval